at Saratoga Hospital

-The Wound Healing program provides advanced wound healing services for open wounds that are showing little to no improvement.
-Our highly skilled and compassionate providers are committed to best practice and recognized standards of care for wound healing, using advanced diagnostic tools, dressings and treatments.
+The program provides advanced wound healing services for open wounds that are showing little to no improvement.
 Our wound healing team typically sees wound patients who have multiple other conditions, such as diabetes, poor circulation, nerve damage or other concerns.

-The program serves patients of all ages seeking relief from minor burns, delayed radiation skin injuries due to cancer treatments, surgical wound reopening, wounds associated with lupus, rheumatoid arthritis, and scleroderma (autoimmune disorders), as well as diabetic foot ulcers, pressure injuries (bed sores) and venous leg ulcers (often caused by venous insufficiency, a condition where the flow of blood through the veins is inadequate, causing blood to pool in the legs leading to swelling and ulceration of the skin).
-As our practice grows, additional services, such as hyperbaric oxygen therapy, will become available in the future.
+We serve patients of all ages seeking relief from minor burns, delayed radiation skin injuries due to cancer treatments, surgical wound reopening, wounds associated with lupus, rheumatoid arthritis, and scleroderma (autoimmune disorders), as well as diabetic foot ulcers, pressure injuries (bed sores) and venous leg ulcers (often caused by venous insufficiency, a condition where the flow of blood through the veins is inadequate, causing blood to pool in the legs leading to swelling and ulceration of the skin).

 Among other services and conditions, our practice provides a significant level of expertise in some of the less common wound types, such as those caused by medical (cancer) radiation therapy, autoimmune disorders such as rheumatoid arthritis, lupus and scleroderma, and surgical wound dehiscence (opening of a previously closed surgical wound).